Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 To finish the presentation, Amazon announced a new version of the Amazon Echo Show, which will have better sound (thanks to Dolby processing) and two times the display area of the original Echo Show.
 It will also include web browsers (both Silk and Firefox).

-The 2018 Echo Show is $229 (£219.99), and will also have an accompanying stand that will allow you to tilt the device to adjust the viewing and camera angles for an additional £29.99.
+The 2018 Echo Show is $229 (£219.99 / AU$349), and will also have an accompanying stand that will allow you to tilt the device to adjust the viewing and camera angles for an additional £29.99.
 Both are available for pre-order today and will begin shipping next month.

 Amazon Basics Alexa Microwave and Wall Clock